 Now it’s possible for a potential customer to ask a question about your business without picking up the phone, dropping you an email or completing a complicated form on your website.
-Google have identified another way to stop people clicking through to your website by providing searchers with the facility to ask a question right there on the SERPs.
+Google have identified another way to stop people clicking through to your website by providing searchers with the facility to ask a question right there on the Search Engine Results Pages (SERPs).

 The bad news, apart from getting less hits to your website, is that unless you’ve proactively adjusted your notifications, you won’t know when people have asked a question about your business.